naayaarunutheriyuma/domselect/README.md

 ### Selector Traversal Methods

 Each of these methods return other selectors of same type i.e. LexborSelector return other LexborSelectors and LxmlSelector returns other LxmlSelectors.
+Query language is CSS.

 Method `find(query: str)` returns list of selectors bound to raw nodes found by CSS query.